nomeata/haskell-for-readers/haskell-for-readers.md

 2. There is no method that creates any *interesting* monad actions.
 We already deduced that the `return` method cannot actually do anything interesting, and the bind operator merely combines what is there.

-This shows that the monad abstraction is *only* concerned with the composition of these extras, but to do anything interesting, we need additional functions for a concrete monad.
+This shows that the monad abstraction is *only* concerned with the composition of the monadic actions, but to do anything interesting, we need additional functions for a concrete monad.

 More monad operations ☆ {#monad-ops}
 -----------------------